Recommended by:

 What does “no-logs VPN” mean?

-It simply means that a VPN doesn’t keep usage logs.
-In other words, no one, including your VPN provider, can see what you do while connected to a VPN.
-That includes your browsing history, used bandwidth, and network traffic.
+It means that a VPN doesn’t keep usage logs.
+In other words, a “no-logs VPN” doesn’t log your online activity — browsing history, used bandwidth, your network traffic, your IP address, browsing history, or DNS queries.

 Premium online protection